 Additional indications of the Detachment team's competitiveness include their 1931 victory over Lincoln University, which crushed them back in the 1925 and 1926 seasons, and their periodically scrimmaging West Point's varsity.
-In the end, the cavalrymen were likely comparable to a good college team during the late 1920s and early 1930s.
+Ultimately, the cavalrymen were likely comparable to a good college team during the late 1920s and early 1930s.

 Identifying The Team Members

-The bulk of the cavalrymen who played on these teams enlisted in the 1920s.
+Most cavalrymen who played on these teams enlisted in the 1920s.
 However, some served with the Cavalry or the segregated 25th Infantry Regiment in the Philippines before WWI.
-A few served in France with stevedore or other labor battalions, while Major Milton T. Dean, who is in the 1929 team picture, was the third highest-ranking African American in the U.S. armed forces during the Great War.
+A few served in France with stevedore or other labor battalions, while Major Milton T. Dean, who is in the 1929 team picture, was the third highest-ranking African American in the U.S. Armed Forces during the Great War.
 Dean commanded the 317th Ammunition Train, which fought in the Meuse-Argonne as part of the 92nd Division.
 Dean had his rank reduced after the war, like many officers who served during the much larger Army of the war years, but Dean's dropping from Major to noncommissioned status was unusual.
 The dramatic drop showed the Army had little need for black officers between the wars.

-Despite the inequity, serving in the Army and at West Point, in particular, was coveted duty and a number of the team members became career soldiers.
-Others left the service before WWII and reenlisted during the war, often becoming noncommissioned.
+Despite the inequity, serving in the Army and at West Point, in particular, was a coveted duty, and a number of the team members became career soldiers.
+Others left the service before WWII and reenlisted during the war, often becoming noncommissioned officers.
 Of the forty for whom biographical information was found, seven served during WWI, twenty-one during WWII, and two during the Korean War.
-Another served in the Merchant Marines during WWII.
+Another served in the Merchant Marine during WWII.

 One West Point cavalryman who enlisted in April 1929 made the ultimate sacrifice.
 Lee A. Graves was a starting running back for the Detachment teams of the early 1930s while also playing forward in basketball and second base in baseball.
 Promoted to corporal by 1939, his role during WWII is unknown, but he became a Chief Warrant Officer before the Korean War.
 Graves shipped to Korea with the Fifteenth Infantry Regiment, Third Division, and was killed in action in late September 1951.

 The West Point Cavalry Detachment football team provides a window into football, the military, and American society in the 1920s and early 1930s.
-Their experience illustrates that African Americans enjoyed fewer privileges than their white counterparts, yet the sporting world provided the opportunity to hold their own and succeed when competing with whites on equal terms.
-As pioneers competing in the world of white football, the Detachment teams should be recognized for their advances, but they were virtually unknown until the National Archives located their team pictures.
+Their experience illustrates that African Americans enjoyed fewer privileges than their white counterparts.
+Yet, the sporting world allowed them to hold their own and succeed when competing with whites on equal terms.
+As pioneers competing in the world of white football, the Detachment teams should be recognized for their advances.
+Still, they were virtually unknown until the National Archives located their team pictures.
 This research and extensions that may occur should position the teams and men for their role in breaking down barriers that ultimately led to the desegregation of the Army and subsequent advances that continue to this day.

-To date, the research has identified seven of twenty-four players on the 1925-1926 team, while four remain unnamed.
-Since there are few obvious resources to identify the remaining men and create their profiles, the only option is to crowdsource the identification process hoping that descendants of the team members might have information about or images of their ancestors.
+To date, the research has identified seven of the twenty-four players on the 1925-1926 team, while four remain unnamed.
+Since there are few apparent resources to identify the remaining men and create their profiles, the only option is to crowdsource the identification process, hoping that descendants of the team members might have information about or images of their ancestors.
 Of course, the challenge is finding those people.